Buy a 'free' iPhone 13 with trade-in at Verizon, T-Mobile and AT&T: What you need to know

 - Eligible plans include Play More, Do More and Get More as well as the older Above Unlimited and Beyond Unlimited.
 Note: The line you are upgrading will need to be on one of these plans.

-- If you move your phone number to Verizon from another provider and you can get up to $500 to "help you switch carriers."
+- If you move your phone number to Verizon from another provider, you can get up to $500 to "help you switch carriers."

 - Similar to AT&T's promo, the trade-in credit (up to $1,000) is applied in monthly installments over 24-30 months.
-The promotion credits will ends if eligibility requirements are no longer met.
+The promotion credits will end if you leave Verizon or change your plan.

 - The exact value will adjust based on the phone you are buying and trading in.
 For the full $1,000 on an iPhone 13 Pro you need to trade in an iPhone 11 Pro/11 Pro Max or iPhone 12 Pro/12 Pro Max.